Kiri believes in the process of unlearning as much as she does learning.

 SHORT

-Company Manager for Australian Dance Party, Special Projects for Southern Tablelands Arts (RADO NSW), Creative Producer for University of Canberra for the Creative Resilience and Recovery Program (ACT) Manager for Ausdance NSW (NSW), Producer for Contemporary Dance (CAC NSW) and
+Over the years, Kiri has held a variety of leadership roles, including Company Manager for Australian Dance Party, Special Projects Manager for Southern Tablelands Arts (RADO NSW), Creative Producer for the University of Canberra’s Creative Resilience and Recovery Program, Manager for Ausdance NSW, Producer for Contemporary Dance (CAC NSW), and Creative Australia funding officer for dance.

 Producer bio